-In addition, a complex approach for investigation of oxidation processes during HPAI in oil shales was demonstrated (Paragraph 3.3).
+In addition, a complex approach for the investigation of oxidation processes during HPAI in oil shales was demonstrated (Section 3.3).
 The corresponding workflow, including oxidation experiments and numerical simulation, was demonstrated by the example of Bazhenov Shale Formation.
-The set of oxidation study tests were carried out, namely: PDSC and RTO.
-As a result of experimental work, temperature ranges over which oxygen uptake rates are high were established, and Arrhenius parameters for low and hightemperature oxidation ranges were determined.
+A set of oxidation study tests were carried out, namely: PDSC and RTO.
+As a result of experimental work, temperature ranges beyond which oxygen uptake rates are high were established, and Arrhenius parameters for low and high-temperature oxidation ranges were determined.
 It was revealed that the dominant oxidation mode corresponds to the low-temperature range, which indicates that oil and kerogen can be ignited spontaneously under reservoir temperature.
 In addition, the experiment highlighted a negative temperature gradient region, and the auto-ignition temperature corresponding to the onset of elevated oxygen uptake rates was estimated.
 During the validation of the numerical model with the experimental results, it was revealed that kerogen or its derivatives undergo oxidation in several temperature regions; therefore, it should be represented by separate pseudo-components, which reflect different physicalchemical properties.
-As a result, the minimum set of kerogen pseudo-components in solidphase are necessary for describing bond-scission oxidation reactions in LTR, which begin at near 140°C, and HTR, which occur up to 600°C, and pyrolysis reaction that occurs between 300 °C and 650 °C, was determined.
-Oxidation behavior of Bazhenov oil, which mostly contains light fractions, was represented by the bond-scission oxidation reaction of light oil in LTR and bond-scission oxidation reaction of heavy oil in HTR.
-Initial oxygenaddition reactions are not included in the proposed block of chemical reaction, notwithstanding their existence can be concluded based on the results of RTO test.
-Chemical reactions and its kinetics proposed in this chapter, which are supported by extensive experimental data, can be used as a start model for oil shale oxidation kinetic model development for other shale oil formation under the conditions associated with highpressure air injection tests.
+As a result, the minimum set of kerogen pseudo-components in solid-phase are necessary for describing bond-scission oxidation reactions in LTR, which begin near 140°C, and HTR, which occur up to 600°C, and pyrolysis reaction, which occurs between 300°C and 650°C, was determined.
+The oxidation behavior of Bazhenov oil, which mostly contains light fractions, was represented by the bond-scission oxidation reaction of light oil in LTR and bond-scission oxidation reaction of heavy oil in HTR.
+Initial oxygen-addition reactions are not included in the proposed block of chemical reaction, despite the possibility of concluding their existence based on the results of RTO test.
+The chemical reactions and their kinetics proposed in this chapter, which are supported by extensive experimental data, can be used as a starting model for oil shale oxidation kinetic model development for other shale oil formation under the conditions associated with high-pressure air injection tests.